 Foseco’s primary business is manufacturing products and providing services and support to the foundry industry.
 Its products are used in foundry melting shops, core shops and the molding line and pouring stages.

-By 1972, other steel mills in Pennsylvania expressed concerns about Foseco asbestos products.
-Armco Steel, Bethlehem Steel and Republic Steel were three of Foseco’s largest customers, and all expressed concern about the exposure levels.
-Foseco responded by misinforming customers that the asbestos in their products did not rise to a hazardous level.
-Under threat of losing customers and their insurers, Foseco finally agreed to stop using asbestos in 1976.
+Foseco’s response was to misinform customers that the asbestos in their products did not rise to a hazardous level.
+Under pressure from customers and their insurers, Foseco finally agreed to stop using asbestos in 1976.

 - Core coatings